 Página

 ... offenses, weapon involvement, and child endangerment.
 In addition, judges can sentence outside the specified ...
-Drug courts operate within the Alaska Court System under a broader “therapeutic court” model encompassing courtcentered ...
+Drug courts operate within the Alaska Court System under a broader “therapeutic court” model encompassing courtcentered programs ...

 ... offenses, weapon involvement, and child endangerment.
 In addition, judges can sentence outside the specified ...
-Drug courts operate within the Alaska Court System under a broader “therapeutic court” model encompassing courtcentered ...
+Drug courts operate within the Alaska Court System under a broader “therapeutic court” model encompassing courtcentered programs ...

 Página